 These all contribute to lower levels, hence why supplements are important.

 OK, so now we’ve got the basics laid out, let’s find out about the top collagen benefits for men!

 1. Collagen may help to protect men’s heart health

-Indeed, it contains two ingredients that could contribute to heart health:
+Indeed, it contains two components that could contribute to heart health:

 - An amino acid called proline, which works to clear fat or plaque that is building up in the arteries and to control blood pressure, and;

-- Arginine, which may aid blood circulation by widening the arteries and relaxing the blood vessels.
+- Arginine, another amino acid which may aid blood circulation by widening the arteries and relaxing the blood vessels.

 Furthermore, although more research is required, a small study of a sample group taking a collagen tripeptide for six months saw a reduction in artery stiffness and a decrease in “bad” cholesterol levels.

 When it comes to our hair, the specific protein responsible for maintaining its structure and quality is keratin.
-As we age and keratin reduces, hair often becomes thinner, weaker and sometimes more coarse, so a supplement may be key to helping keep hair at its optimum condition.
+As we age and keratin reduces, hair often becomes thinner, weaker and sometimes more coarse.
+Collagen contains 18 amino acids in a very easy to absorb form and some of these amino acids are vital for the production of keratin, so a supplement may be key to helping keep hair at its optimum condition.

 What about balding?